-Details of F Risk In herent Risk Re esidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG В3 Level of reserves The council has a legal duty to ensure it has a prudent level of reserves to conduct its business 3.
-Reserves fall below acceptable levels Inadequate levels of reserves publicly reported by external auditors Government intervention Impact on reputation of the council CFO All 3 4 12 (A) Medium term financial strategy (MTFS).
+Details of F Risk Inl nerent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG В3 Level of reserves The council has a legal duty to ensure it has a prudent level of reserves to conduct its business Economic climate Reserves fall below acceptable levels Inadequate levels of reserves publicly reported by external auditors Government intervention Impact on reputation of the council CFO All 3 4 12 (A) Medium term financial strategy (MTFS).
 Development of the 5-year corporate plan and transformation programme in conjunction with the MTFS.
 HRA Business Plan.
 Planning and delivery of transformation (savings and income generation) programme.
 Contract and business relationship management to identify and respond to business delivery risks.
 Budget development, in-year monitoring and control 2 3 6 (A) B4 Capital developments may take longer to proceed than planned.
 2. Housing / other developments may cost more than planned .
-3. Interest rates on debt may rise beyond projections.
-2. Reduced net revenue contribution from developments.
-3. May put pressure on revenue budgets / reserves to service debts 4.
-Pressure on capital revenue- CFO All 5 4 20 (R) 1.
-Medium Term Financial Strategy incl. reserves policy, capital and revenue financial reporting to BMG & cabinet, transformation projects regularly monitored, MTFS is regularly reviewed and updated.
-2. HRA business plan.
-3. Capital Management Group set up and Capital Board ToR being developed reporting quarterly to CLT 4.
-Business cases for individual investments and continual review of investments 5.
-Balanced risk profile 6.
-Business plan for new housing development company approved by cabinet.
-7. Housing company's own risk register 4 12(A)
+3. Interest rates on debt may 2.
+Reduced net revenue CFO All 5 4 20 (R) Medium Term Financial Strategy incl. reserves policy, capital and revenue financial reporting to BMG & cabinet, transformation projects regularly monitored, MTFS is regularly reviewed and updated.
+HRA business plan.
+Capital Management Group set up and reporting quarterly to CLT Business cases for individual investments and continual review of investments Balanced risk profile Business plan for new housing development company approved by cabinet.
+Housing company's own risk register Continuing policy to only commit spend once resources are available.
+3 4 12(A)